worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

   }
   ```

-- For simplicity, use a global in-memory list of customers `val store = mutableListOf<Customer>()`.
+- For simplicity, use a global in-memory list of customers: `val store = mutableListOf<Customer>()`.
 - Run the server by running the main method.
-- Test the api on the IDE by using an http file or using any other client.
+- Test the API in the IDE by using an HTTP file or any other client.
-- If needed, the following http file can be used to test the API with IntelliJ ultimate or VSCode: [04-backend/ktor-calls.http](./04-backend/ktor-calls.http)
+- If needed, the following HTTP file can be used to test the API with IntelliJ Ultimate or VS Code: [04-backend/ktor-calls.http](./04-backend/ktor-calls.http)

 ## Tip: return@label